Eliza Hill

 Brief Life History of Eliza

-When Eliza Hill was born on 17 February 1832, in Cooper Township, Gentry, Missouri, United States, her father, Sandy Hill, was 32 and her mother, Sarah Ann Hayes, was 33.
+When Eliza Hill was born on 17 February 1832, in Cooper Township, Gentry, Missouri, United States, her father, Sandy Hill, was 32 and her mother, Sarah Ann Hays, was 33.
 She married Miles Allee on 31 October 1869.
 They were the parents of at least 1 son and 1 daughter.
 She lived in California, Moniteau, Missouri, United States in 1880 and Walker Township, Moniteau, Missouri, United States in 1900.
 She died on 16 January 1915, in Moniteau, Missouri, United States, at the age of 82, and was buried in Moniteau, Missouri, United States.

 Photos and Memories (2)